richardltc/boxwallet/README.md

 * Download the zip file, extract the files and simply run it: `./boxdivi install`

-This will download the official binaries from the Divi Project website, and installs the GoDivi CLI and Updater apps.
+This will download the official binaries from the Divi Project website, and installs the BoxDivi CLI app.

 Then, change to the `boxdivi` folder in your home folder, and run `./boxdivi start`, to start the `divid` server and then you can run  `./boxdivi dash`, where you should be prompted through an initial wizard to get you going.